tatwell/ansible-ubuntu-workstation/README.md

   - After copying and adding VM, update shared folder under Settings.

 - tmux
   - To install plugins: `tmux` > CTRL-B > I

 ## Roles

 See `ansible-desktop.yml` for the roles used by this playbook.
-A summary of most roles can be found at:
+A summary of many roles can be found at:

 - https://github.com/Benoth/ansible-ubuntu#roles-included